-- 4.2 In addition to the above, the Strong Communities Grant Fund can access Section 106 funding should this be appropriate use of that source of funding to support Community Facilities or Public Open Space schemes.
-Where any schemes could make use of Section 106 funding, this will be agreed through established procedures and reported back to the evaluation panel in due course. - 4.3 As outlined in Appendix A, a total of £119,260.79 is recommended to be awarded as a result of the evaluation of this round of applications to the SCGF Main grant Fund.
+- 4.1 The allocation of funding for the Strong Communities Grant Fund is set in paragraph 2.2. - 4.2 Additionally, the Strong Communities Grant Fund can access Section 106 funding should this be appropriate use of that source of funding to support Community Facilities or Public Open Space schemes.
+Where any schemes could make use of Section 106 funding, this will be agreed through established procedures and reported back to the evaluation panel in due course. - 4.3 As outlined in Appendix A, a total of £130,827.05 is recommended to be awarded as a result of the evaluation of this round of applications to the SCGF Main grant Fund.
 The Council's Section 151 Officer will determine the appropriate categorisation of expenditure (capital or revenue) of the various schemes.
-The Waterloo Foundation and Natural Resources Wales may provide third party contributions to the Grant Fund and will indicate which schemes these organisations would wish their funding to be used to support. - 4.4 The Council has committed funding per annum for a five year period from 2020/21 in order that any bids approved spanning more than one financial year (or approved mid-way in a year) can continue.
-Previously it was agreed that any underspend on the grant fund in a financial year could be "rolled-forward" so as to increase the funding available for the next financial year and it is intended that this should continue in the new programme.
+The Waterloo Foundation and Natural Resources Wales may provide third party contributions to the Grant Fund and will indicate which schemes these organisations would wish their funding to be used to support.

+4.4 The Council has committed funding per annum for a five-year period from 2020/21 in order that any bids approved spanning more than one financial year (or approved mid-way in a year) can continue.
+Previously it was agreed that any underspend on the grant fund in a financial year could be "rolled-forward" so as to increase the funding available for the next financial year and it is intended that this should continue.